smarty/changelog/cloud/us-enrichment-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2026-06-02
+Changes:
+- Business data 2026.05.B.
+  - Updated business data to 2026.05.B.
+This encodes holding_id, hq_id, and sub_hq_id so you can use those to query other businesses.

 ## 2026-05-26
 Changes:
 - Business data 2026.05.A.